 A CHOICE OF LIFESTYLE

 If we try to imagine sustaining our current, ever-expanding economic concept into the future, we soon bump into environmental crises, and we see the need to re-frame the old economic paradigm—that continued growth is the solution to all our social problems.
-No longer are we facing the old, simplistic question: "How do we balance development and conservation?"
-Instead, we are confronted by a new question based on a different reality, namely: "Can we have development without the conservation, when something is of use in the long term only if it is sustainable?"
-Conservation implies duration over time through wise use, i.e., the sustainability of that which is being conserved in order to use it, be the sources of its renewal, and pass it forward to the next generation in a condition that we, ourselves, would like to inherit.
+No longer are we facing the old, simplistic question: How do we balance development and conservation?
+Instead, we are confronted by a new question based on a different reality, namely: Can we have development without the conservation?
+Conservation implies duration over time by using something wisely, being the sources of its renewal, and passing it forward to the next generation in a condition that we, ourselves, would like to inherit.

 The current characteristic of any strategy to raise material prosperity, often thought of as the standard of living, is the assumption that ever-expanding development is necessarily and ethically good, that it presents more material goods and thereby makes life "better" than it presently is—at best, a value-laden process.
 If development is important only so we can continue to achieve ever-higher levels of material prosperity, then to sustain environmental degradation only to accommodate development is unethical, if not strictly self-centered and immoral.
 If, however, a whole and harmonious lifestyle is important, then engaging in a mode of development that is anything less than ecologically sustainable is an oxymoron.

-But if we substitute the idea of "cultural capacity" for "carrying capacity," we have a workable proposition for society.
+But, if we substitute the idea of "cultural capacity" for "carrying capacity," we have a workable proposition for society.
 Cultural capacity is a chosen quality of life, which can be sustained without endangering the environment's productive capabilities.
 For example, the more materially oriented is the desired lifestyle of an individual or a society, the more resources are needed to sustain it and the smaller the human population must be per unit area of landscape to support it.
 Cultural capacity, then, is a balance between how we want to live—the real quality of our lifestyles and of our society—and how many people an area can support in that lifestyle on a sustainable basis.
 Cultural capacity of any area will be less than its carrying capacity in the biological sense.

 We can predetermine cultural capacity and adjust our population growth accordingly.
 If we choose not to balance our desires with the land's capabilities, the depletion of the land—not of our desires—will continue to determine the qualitative level of our cultural/social experience and our lifestyles.
 So far, we have chosen not to balance our desires with the capabilities of the land, because we have equated "desire, need, and demand" as synonyms with every itch of "want."
 We have therefore lost sight of ecological reality.